Embraer 170/190 (E-Jet) family

 Embraer 175 (EMB170-200/ERJ170-200)

 Officially designated EMB170-200, but marketed as Embraer 175, this version is nearly 2 metres longer than the Embraer 170.
-This results in two more cabin windows, which makes it difficult to keep them apart.
+This results in only two more cabin windows, which makes it difficult to keep them apart.

 However, an improved version of the Embraer 175 has larger winglets, attached to the wingtips at 45 degrees.
 This version is sometimes referred to as the 'long-wing E175'.
 The original Embraer 175 then became known as the 'short-wing'.